sosuisen/git-documentdb/README.md

 :dromedary_camel: Travel history of database snapshots.

-You do not need knowledge of Git to start, however you make the most of GitDocumentDB if you understand Git.
+You do not need knowledge of Git to start.
+However, you make the most of GitDocumentDB if you understand Git.

 # API